Skip to main content

 Pulp Necrosis

 Following an injury, the blood supply to the tooth pulp may be disrupted.
-A tooth that gradually changes colour may indicate pulp changes.
-This warrants professional review to determine whether treatment such as root canal therapy may be needed.
+Over time, this can lead to the pulp losing its vitality.
+A tooth that gradually changes colour — often becoming grey or dark yellow — may indicate pulp changes.
+This does not always mean the tooth is infected, but it does warrant professional review to determine whether treatment such as root canal therapy may be needed.

 Root Resorption

-In some cases, the body may begin to resorb the root of the injured tooth.
-This process can be detected through periodic X-rays.
+In some cases, the body may begin to resorb (break down) the root of the injured tooth.
+This process can be detected through periodic X-rays and may influence long-term treatment planning.

 Effects on Developing Permanent Teeth